 Carbon dioxide and how to recognise perlage

-Many wine lovers recognise a natural wine because it sometimes leaves a fair amount of gas in the mouth.
-Perlage is a French word meaning ‘string of pearls’ and refers to bubbles that can form in the wine.
 Carbon dioxide is naturally generated during all winemaking processes.
 There may be varying amounts of it at the time of bottling.
-Many winemakers degas their wines before bottling.
+Many winemakers release the gas in their wines before bottling.
 Others don’t, because carbon dioxide naturally protects the wine from oxidation and allows sulphur levels to be lowered during bottling or dispensed with altogether.
-For many wine lovers, the slightly pearly character of a white wine or, worse still, a red wine, is perceived as a fault.
+For many wine lovers, the slightly pearly/bubbly character of a white wine or, worse still, a red wine, is perceived as a fault.
 True, but this is a fault that can easily be corrected or greatly reduced, for example through vigorous decanting of the wine in question.
 Some people find this slight effervescence, which does not alter the taste of the wine, quite pleasant.

 Brett in wine and how to recognise it